adonis-dave/Final-Year-Project/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-> This project is not currently deployed.
+> This project is deployed via USSD "*149*46*20#" for Vodacom, Airtel and Tigo lines.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>